lucaspar/eyetagger/README.md

 ## 3. Development Deploy (Default)

-1. There are 2 entries `command` under `docker-compose.yaml` > Service `web`.
+1. There are 2 entries `command` under `docker compose.yaml` > Service `web`.
 Select the "development" one by commenting out the alternative.

-2. Run `docker-compose up` (run `down` first if already up) and open `localhost:9000`.
+2. Run `docker compose up` (run `down` first if already up) and open `localhost:9000`.
 Hot reload should be enabled i.e. live changes to the front-end code will update the browser.

 ## 4. Production Deploy (Optional)

 1. Adapt the environment files for the backend in `env/`.
 2. Adapt the environment file for the frontend in `vue.config.js`.
 3. Follow the [Django deployment checklist](https://docs.djangoproject.com/en/2.1/howto/deployment/checklist/) for further configuration.
-4. Deploy the dockerized application in a remote server by running it in daemon form: `docker-compose up -d && docker-compose logs -f`.
+4. Deploy the dockerized application in a remote server by running it in daemon form: `docker compose up -d && docker compose logs -f`.

 ## 5. Integrating DVC (Optional)

-1. Install `dvc` on host
+1. Install `dvc` on host:

+    > `uv tool install dvc`

+    or:

-    > `pip install dvc`
+    > `pipx install dvc`

+    then check with:

+    > `dvc --version`

-2. Setup access (using a GCP below)
+2. Setup access (using GCP below)

     ```sh
     # get provider-specific api
-    pip install 'dvc[gs]'
+    uv tool install 'dvc[gs]' # or pipx install 'dvc[gs]'

     # create google bucket credentials
     mkdir -p $HOME/.gcp/